tardate/LittleCodingKata/README.md

-# 385 Little Coding Katas
+# 386 Little Coding Katas

-> Latest addition :sparkles: [placeScarecrows](./haskell/place-scarecrows) - Using Haskell to place scarecrows in a field; cassidoo's interview question of the week (2025-10-27).
+> Latest addition :sparkles: [About Ruby](./ruby/about) - Ruby In a Nutshell: A brief overview of the Ruby programming language, its features, and application domains.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about